Mominahabibi19/Lab-Report-5/Lab_Report_5.md

 2. A response from a TA asking a leading question or suggesting a command to try
 ## TA Response:
 Hi Mark,

 It looks like there is an issue with the balance update logic.
 Could you run the program with a debugger and add some print statements to trace the flow, especially around the balance calculation after a deposit?
 This might help us to identify the bug faster.

 3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.

+## Here is the screenshot/terminal output:

 ![Image](debug.png)

+## A clear description of what the bug is:

 Thanks for the suggestion! after running the debugger and setting the breakpoint, I discovered that the balance in my BankAcc class does not update after a deposit.
 I used `jdb` to set a breakpoint at line 10. then I stepped through the code to observe the changes in the balance variable and used print commands to check the variable values which helped me to pinpoint whether the issue was within the deposit method or elsewhere.

 4. At the end, all the information needed about the setup including:

-- The file & directory structure needed
+## - The file & directory structure needed

-  BankAcc.java is a class for bank account
+  BankAcc.java is a Java class file for bank accounts and it contains methods for various banking operations.

-  Main.java is a main class to run the application
+  Main.java is a main Java class file to run the application.

-  BankAccTest.java is a class for test different input...
+  BankAccTest.java is a Java class contains unit tests for the `BankAcc` class.
+It used to test different methods of the `BankAcc` class with various inputs to ensure they behave as expected.

+  lib directory contains the Hamcrest and Junit libraries for running JUnit tests

-  run.sh is a bash script to compile and run the java program
+  run.sh is a bash script to compile and run the main Java program.

-  test.sh is a bash script to...
+  test.sh is a bash script which I used for running my unit tests.

-- The contents of each file before fixing the bug
+## - The contents of each file before fixing the bug

   BankAcc.java